01 Jun, 2007

 displays that can pivot will benefit by having a console in portrait mode

-framebuffer layer is due to the following reasons:- it's fast
+framebuffer layer is due to the following reasons:

 - it does not require driver changes